Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: Abstract

 \section{Abstract}

-In this paper we collect a few results about exchangeability systems in which crossing cumulants vanish, which we call noncrossing exchangeability systems.

-De Finetti's theorem states that any exchangeable sequence of random variables is conditionally i.i.d.\ with respect to some~$\sigma$-algebra.
-In this paper we prove a ``free'' noncommutative analog of this theorem, namely we show that any noncrossing exchangeability system with a faithful state which satisfies a so called weak singleton condition, can be embedded into a free product with amalgamation over a certain subalgebra.
-Vanishing of crossing cumulants can be verified by checking a certain weak freeness condition.
+De~Finetti's theorem states that any exchangeable sequence of classical random variables is conditionally i.i.d.\ with respect to some~$\sigma$-algebra.
+In this paper we prove a ``free'' noncommutative analog of this theorem, namely we show that any noncrossing exchangeability system with a faithful state which satisfies a so called weak singleton condition can be embedded into an free product with amalgamation over a certain subalgebra such that the interchangeable algebras remain interchangeable with respect to the operator-valued expectation.
+Vanishing of crossing cumulants can be verified by checking a certain weak freeness condition and the weak singleton condition is satisfied e.g.\ when the state is tracial.
 The proof follows the classical proof of De~Finetti's theorem, the main technical tool being a noncommutative $L^p$-inequality for i.i.d.\ sums of centered noncommutative random variables in noncrossing exchangeability systems.

-In the second part of the paper we establish a free analogue of Brillinger's formula, which expresses free cumulants in terms of amalgamated free cumulants.

 {}

 {}